alex-dicko/e-commerce-site/README.md

 ### WEASYPRINT PROBLEMS (m4 MACBOOK) ###

+When running the server, you may get errors due to WeasyPrint (used for generating PDF Invoices)

+I found that this fixes it.

 **Run these in your terminal**\
 `sudo ln -s /opt/homebrew/lib/libgobject-2.0.0.dylib /opt/homebrew/lib/libgobject-2.0-0
 sudo ln -s /opt/homebrew/lib/libpango-1.0.0.dylib /opt/homebrew/lib/libpango-1.0-0